jnozzi/cocoadev.com/markdown/AGVTool.md

          instead of submitting from the project source directly.
 The -notbytag option makes agvtool submit from the project source.

-         If General/CVSSubmitByTag is set, -bytag is the default.
+         If CVSSubmitByTag is set, -bytag is the default.
 Otherwise, -notbytag is the default.

      what-marketing-version|mvers: